mrhopkins/bamazon-node-mysql/README.md

 ![See and Add to Low](./assets/images/managerdemo_2.gif)

-4. Add New Product (Create and a new entry to the mySQL database)
+4. Add New Product (Create and add new entry to the mySQL database)

 ![Create New Product](./assets/images/managerdemo_3.gif)